Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Color Mapping Problem

 \subsection{Product Multiset Code}

-One can construct 2D color maps based on 1D solutions.
+One can construct $n$-dimensional color mappings based on 1D solutions.
 There are multiple algorithms that can achieve this.
-Here we provide a simple approach based on the idea of {\it product multiset code}. {Before that, we give the precise definition of 1D color mapping problems.}
+Here we provide a simple approach based on the idea of {\it product multiset code}.
+Note that, in~\cite{ISITA24}, the construction of 1D color multiset codes was investigated and solutions were found for certain parameters only.
+We will provide further results on this in Section~\ref{section:main-results}.